Last updated: 2019-09-30 11:03:48PDF

-Access Control List (ACL) is a resource-based access policy option used to manage access to buckets and objects.
+Access Control List (ACL) is a resource-based access policy option that manages access to buckets and objects.
 You can grant read and write permissions to other root accounts, sub-accounts and user groups using ACLs.

 Unlike an access policy, an ACL in Tencent Cloud has the following limits on the permissions:

-- Only supports granting permissions to Tencent Cloud accounts.
+- Only supports permission grants to Tencent Cloud accounts.

 - Only supports five operation sets: Read Objects, Write to Objects, Read ACLs, Write to ACLs, and All Permissions.

-- Does not support specifying conditions under which the ACL rules take effect.
+- Does not support additional conditions for the ACL rules to take effect.

 - Does not support explicit deny.